 Kowalski has decided to fight.
 She starts every day with stretches to warm up her muscles and ease the stiffness in her joints.
 Then she works her joints with a series of exercises, including leg lifts with weights strapped to her ankles.
 The exercises give her the strength and flexibility she needs to get out of bed -- and get through the day.
 "I do them every day, come hell or high water," she says.
 "It's part of my lifestyle now."

 Made to move

-Joints are made to move, says Jannings.
+As it turns out, joints are made to move.
 If a person rests a sore knee or hip or elbow day after day, the muscles that support the joint will slowly weaken.
 At the same time, the tendons that attach the muscle to the bone will become less elastic.
 To a person with arthritis, it all adds up to more pain and stiffness.

 Regular exercise can reverse this downward slide.
 The muscles become stronger, the tendons become more limber, and as a result pain and stiffness may start to fade.
 Most people begin to notice improvements within two months, although some feel better almost immediately.

 For patients with osteoarthritis, there's another important benefit of exercise.
 Regular activity provides lifeblood to the cartilage that cushions joints.
 Unlike most tissues in the body, cartilage doesn't receive nutrients from the bloodstream.
 Instead, it gets its nourishment from fluid (called synovial fluid) in the joints.
 When a joint moves, the fluid sloshes around, giving the cartilage a healthy dose of oxygen and other vital substances.
 As an added bonus, regular exercise encourages the body to produce extra synovial fluid.